huggingface/diffusion-models-class/README.md

 **What’s the format of the class?**

-The course currently consists of at least **4 Units.** More will be added as time goes on, on topics like diffusion for audio.
+The course will consist of at least **4 Units.** More will be added as time goes on, on topics like diffusion for audio.

-Each unit consists of some theory and background and one or more hands-on notebooks.
-Some also contain suggested projects and we'll have a competition for the best pipeline/demo (more details TDB).
+Each unit consists of some theory and background alongisde one or more hands-on notebooks.
+Some units will also contain suggested projects and we'll have competitions and swag for the best pipelines and demos (more details TDB).